Clan Rising

 What does the surname Gallagher mean?

-From Ó Gallchobhair — descendant of Gallchobhar.
-The personal name Gallchobhar splits as gall (foreign, stranger) + cobhar (helper / supporter), commonly read as 'foreign helper' — an honorific applied originally to a man who had brought foreign warriors into the service of a chief.
+From Ó Gallchobhair, descendant of Gallchobhar.
+The personal name Gallchobhar splits as gall (foreign, stranger) + cobhar (helper / supporter), commonly read as 'foreign helper', an honorific applied originally to a man who had brought foreign warriors into the service of a chief.
 The eponymous Gallchobhar was a tenth-century kinsman of the Ó Domhnaill (O'Donnell) of Tír Chonaill.
 The Gallaghers were the senior cadet branch of the O'Donnells throughout the medieval and early-modern period and the hereditary cavalry commanders of the Tír Chonaill household troops.
+Gallagher is the most common surname in Donegal by a clear margin, and outside Donegal, the surname is essentially the surname of the Donegal-descended diaspora.

 Where does the Gallagher family come from?